fslo1709/bankingapi/README.md

 ___The user is already authenticated and the API client invoking the transaction API will send a JWT token containing the user’s unique identity key (e.g. P-0123456789)___

 Key used to create partitions.
-TODO: extract username from JWT token
+Extracted in the JwtToken class

 ___The exchange rate on any given date is provided by an external API___